-Some users’ visit to your site may be the first they’ve heard of your organization or event.
+For some visitors to your website, the homepage may be the first time they’ve heard of your organization or event.
 Your homepage should provide context and help visitors quickly understand if they’re in the right place.
 Briefly explain who you are, what you do, and — if it isn’t clear — who you serve.

 Once you’ve signaled to visitors who you are, establish a clear path for them to follow.
 To identify the path or paths users should follow, consider why they may be visiting your site (user objectives), and what actions you hope they’ll take (business objectives).